 Now that you are at the conference, let’s talk about a few ways to optimize your in-the-moment time.
 While it’s tempting to write down everything a speaker says, sometimes you absorb information better by simply listening.
 Take notes on key takeaways, but also allow yourself moments to fully engage in the discussion.
 Again, a note-taking tool can help you if you need to return to anything you may have missed.

 If you miss something, don’t hesitate to ask a fellow attendee during breaks or networking sessions.
 This not only helps you gain clarity but also opens the door for conversation and connection.
 They might even be willing to share their notes with you, which is a good time to exchange your business card and LinkedIn information.
-Not only will this help you take away even more value, but it will also help you to start forming more professional connections that are crucial for your career and personal growth (more on this below).
+Not only will this help you take away even more value, but it will also help you start forming professional connections that are crucial for your career and personal growth.

 You don’t have to be an expert in every topic covered at the conference—that’s why you’re there!
 Approach each session with curiosity and a willingness to learn.
 Being open-minded allows you to absorb new concepts and apply them in innovative ways when you return to work.